You must have administrator rights to access this feature.

 The process of identifying the coordinates of a location given its address.
 For example, an address can be matched against a TIGER street network to determine the location of a home.
 Also referred to as address geocoding.

-Term used to describe the source of data for an Esri data source.
+The source of data for an Esri data source.
 This data may be stored in an SDE database, in a personal geodatabase, or in a shapefile.

 The geodatabase provides the common data access and management framework for ArcGIS that enables you to deploy GIS functionality and business logic wherever it is needed—in desktops, servers (including the Web), or mobile devices.ArcGIS supports two physical implementations of the geodatabase: personal geodatabase or enterprise geodatabase.